RainbowMango/website-3/docs/casestudies/xiaohongshu.md

 ## Company Overview

 Xiaohongshu (RedNote) is a leading lifestyle and social e-commerce platform in China with over 300 million monthly active users.
-The company operates a complex hybrid cloud infrastructure combining self-built data centers with multiple public cloud providers.
-As a company that was "born in the cloud," Xiaohongshu has been running on cloud infrastructure from its first line of code.
-In recent years, as resource demands grew substantially, the company began building its own data centers while maintaining strategic partnerships with major cloud providers.

-The platform's core business centers on search, advertising, and recommendations (known internally as "search-ad-recommend" or SAR), complemented by social networking and e-commerce capabilities.
+The platform's core business centers on search, advertising, and recommendations, complemented by social networking and e-commerce capabilities.
 These services demand massive computational resources and handle enormous data volumes, with individual index tables reaching terabyte scale.

+To meet these resource demands while maintaining business agility, Xiaohongshu operates a hybrid cloud infrastructure combining self-built data centers with multiple public cloud providers.
+This architecture enables elastic scaling and ensures the platform can respond quickly to traffic surges.

-## The Challenge: Resource Fragmentation in a Multi-Cloud World
+## The Challenge: Resource Fragmentation

-### Cluster Proliferation and Resource Silos

 Xiaohongshu's infrastructure evolved into a complex landscape of dozens of Kubernetes clusters spread across multiple cloud providers and self-built data centers.

-This fragmentation came from several factors:
+**Why Multiple Clusters Were Necessary:**

-- **Cluster Size Limitations**: Using managed Kubernetes services (TKE/ACK) from cloud vendors had strict cluster size limits.
-While this ensured individual cluster stability, it created resource silos from a global perspective.
+Both self-built data centers and managed Kubernetes services (TKE/ACK) from cloud vendors have cluster size limits for stability reasons.
+As Xiaohongshu's business grew rapidly, these limits necessitated a multi-cluster architecture to support the expanding infrastructure.

-- **Rapid Business Growth**: Clusters would fill to capacity within months, forcing teams to either redeploy services across new clusters or migrate between clusters—both operationally expensive tasks.
-- **Network Heterogeneity**: Self-built data centers used Underlay networking for performance, while cloud environments operated on different network planes, preventing simple node addition from cloud to on-premises clusters.
-- **Resource Inefficiency**: Cluster fragmentation led to poor resource utilization, with some clusters oversubscribed while others had idle capacity.
+**The Core Challenges:**

+This cluster fragmentation created multiple operational problems:

+- **Resource Silos and Poor User Experience**: Each cluster operated as an isolated resource silo.
+Business teams had to be aware of individual clusters when deploying applications, leading to a fragmented platform experience and significant communication overhead.

+- **Frequent Application Migrations**: With rapid business growth, clusters would fill to capacity within months.
+Teams then had to migrate applications to new clusters—a frequent, labor-intensive process that consumed significant operational effort and introduced migration risks.

+- **Operational Inflexibility**: Platform engineers conducting cluster maintenance inevitably impacted business teams, requiring them to pause releases or coordinate migrations.
+The lack of flexibility created friction between platform and application teams.

+- **Cross-Cluster Elasticity Gap**: The platform lacked the ability to intelligently distribute workloads.
+Ideally, it should prioritize self-built data center resources while automatically using cloud resources when capacity became insufficient, but this required coordinated scheduling across isolated clusters.

 ### The Ideal vs. Reality Gap